google-cloud-nightscout/google-cloud-nightscout.github.io/docs/FreeDNS_Min_Login.md

 Access the subdomains page to confirm that your hostname is active again.
 [Restart the server](./Restart.md).

-If the hostname is active and you restart the server, the hostname will be mapped to the ip address, and Nightscout will resume operation again.
+If the hostname is active and you restart the server, the hostname will be mapped to the IP address and Nightscout will resume operation.
+This may take a while—allow up to 15 minutes.

 **<span style="color:red">Set up a recurring (once every six months) calendar reminder to log in to your FreeDNS account, which will keep your account active.</span>**